chinmaykonchada/Software-Essentials/Operating System/Introduction/CPU Scheduling.md

 - Response Time – can be defined as the time interval between when the process was submitted and when the first response is given to the process.

 ## Non Preemptive Scheduling vs Preemptive Scheduling
-- Non Preemptive Scheduling($ old so No switches):
+- Non Preemptive Scheduling($ not able to stop so No-switches ):
 In this type of scheduling, if a process enters the CPU and gets processing time.
 The process will keep on executing until it has terminated or has to forcibly go to waiting state as it needs a resource that it locked by another parallel process.
 Example – SJF i.e. Shortest Job First (Non Preemptive)

-- Preemptive Scheduling ($ new version so switches):
+- Preemptive Scheduling ($ stop so switches ):
 In this type of scheduling, if a process enters the CPU and gets processing time.
 It can get switched by another process that have higher priority.
 Example – SRTF i.e. Shortest Remaining time First (Also known as SJF – Preemptive)

 # FCFS Scheduling Algorithm